Welcome

 -

-I do not bill any insurance panels directly.
-I still want to make sure my services are affordable.
-This is why I always have several very low sliding scale fee slots.
+I always have several very low sliding scale fee slots.
 These fill up quickly and are based on gross household income.

 -